marcofleon/fuzzor/README.md

           Print help
 ```

-`fuzz-prs` enables fuzzing pull requests of a given project.
-It tries to fuzz
+`fuzz-prs` enables fuzzing of all pull requests of a given project.
+It tries to
-any newly introduced harnesses by a given PR, as well as harnesses that are
+fuzz any newly introduced harnesses by a given PR, as well as harnesses that
-able to reach the modified code.
+are able to reach the modified code.

 For it to work properly, all harnesses in the base project should have been
 fuzzed with `fuzz-project` (this makes sure that fuzzor has the required
 context for coverage based harness scheduling).

+On launch, `fuzz-prs` will fetch all PRs from the repository but it will only
+start fuzzing individual PRs one their next force-push.

 ```
-Usage: fuzz-prs [OPTIONS] --project <PROJECT> --prs <PULL_REQUESTS>
+Usage: fuzz-prs [OPTIONS] --project <PROJECT>

 Options:
       --project <PROJECT>
           Project to fuzz
-      --prs <PULL_REQUESTS>
-          Specify the list of PRs to fuzz --cores-per-build <CORES_PER_BUILD>
+      --cores-per-build <CORES_PER_BUILD>
-          Number of cores to use for builds [default: 16] --cores-per-campaign <CORES_PER_CAMPAIGN>
+          Number of cores to use for builds [default: 8] --cores-per-campaign <CORES_PER_CAMPAIGN>
-          Number of cores to use for each campaign [default: 16] --campaign-duration <CAMPAIGN_DURATION>
+          Number of cores to use for each campaign [default: 8] --campaign-duration <CAMPAIGN_DURATION>
-          Campaign duration in CPU hours [default: 16] --base-campaign-duration <BASE_CAMPAIGN_DURATION>
+          Campaign duration in CPU hours [default: 8] --base-campaign-duration <BASE_CAMPAIGN_DURATION>
-          Campaign duration in CPU hours for the base project [default: 16] -h, --help
+          Campaign duration in CPU hours for the base project [default: 8] -h, --help
           Print help
 ```